zkemail/archive.prove.email/README.md

 util/mbox_selector_scraper.py my_mail.mbox > domains_and_selectors.tsv
 ```

+The output file, (`domains_and_selectors.tsv` in this example), is a text file where each line contains a domain and a selector, separated by a tab character.
-The output file, `domains_and_selectors.tsv`, should look something like this:
+It should look something like this:

 ```
-avanza.se	s1
 bandlab.com s1
 dmd.idg.se  dmddkim
-e.coop.se	email
 email.kiva.org  smtpapi
 google.com  20230601
 inet.se selector2
 yahoo.com.au    s1024
+domain_x	selector_x
+domain_y	selector_y
+domain_z	selector_z
 ...
 ```

-You can now use the .tsv file on the [Upload](https://registry.prove.email/upload) page.
+You can now use the .tsv file on the [Upload from TSV file](https://registry.prove.email/upload_tsv) page.